+We believe there are two essential ingredients to start your dream career: job experience and a vibrant network of peers and professionals.
 The Collegiate Leadership Internship Program (CLIP) is a paid summer internship experience in New York City that seeks to foster and develop professional and lay leadership in the Jewish community.
-CLIP matches undergraduate students who have an interest in pluralistic Jewish life and culture with engaging, substantive internships at a variety of for-profit, non-profit, and Jewish communal organizations, where they are provided with mentorship and guided development of new skills.
-Click here to apply!
+CLIP matches undergraduate students who have an interest in pluralistic Jewish life and culture with engaging, substantive internships at a variety of public and private sector employers, where they are provided with mentorship and guided development of new skills.

 THE APPLICATION PROCESS

 clip is open to rising sophomores, juniors, and seniors from any school in any location.
 Applicants must commit to living within a commutable distance from NYC for the summer.